Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 For lots of outdoor family fun, visit this Francophone family-run farm—home to “Ontario’s Most A-Maze-ing Corn Maze” and one of the equally amazing mural-decorated silos on the POPSILOS tour.

-There’s a treasure hunt, inflatable outdoor pillow and zip line as well as wagon rides, outdoor games and delicious snacks at the farm’s cafe.
-At night, thrill-seekers can enjoy navigating the Night Maze with a flashlight.
-You can also pick your own pumpkins in the fall.
+The farm offers a scavenger hunt, a giant outdoor air bag and zip line, as well as wagon rides, outdoor games and delicious snacks at the farm's coffee shop.
+In the evening, walk the maze with a flashlight.
+You can also pick your pumpkins in the fall.

 Location: 63 Main Street West, Vankleek Hill